-(b) When Particularly where a party in international arbitration is a legal entity, other legal and physical natural persons may have a controlling influence on this legal entity, and/or a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration.
-Each situation should be assessed individually, and General Standard 6(b) clarifies that such legal persons and individuals may be considered effectively to be that party.
+(b) Particularly where a party in international arbitration is a legal entity, other legal and natural persons may have a controlling influence on this legal entity, and/or a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration.
+Each situation should be assessed individually, and General Standard 6(b) clarifies that such persons may be considered effectively to be that party.
 Such control, interests, or indemnification obligations may also arise for natural persons, and the same result is obtained.

-Third-party funders and insurers in relation to the dispute may have a direct economic interest in the award, and as such may be considered to be the equivalent of the party.
-For these purposes, the terms 'third-party funder' and 'insurer' refer to any person or entity that is contributing funds, or other material support, to the prosecution or defence of the case and that has a in dispute, a controlling influence on a party to the arbitration, or influence over the conduct of proceedings, including the selection of arbitrators.
+Third-party funders and insurers may have a direct economic interest in the prosecution or defence of the case in dispute, a controlling influence on a party to the arbitration, or influence over the conduct of proceedings, including the selection of arbitrators.
 These distinctions may be relevant when considering whether such entities should be considered to bear the identity of a party.